 The position classification standard for the GS-318 Secretary Series (dated January 1979) was used to evaluate the grade level of the position.
 The standard is written in the Factor Evaluation System (FES) format, which uses nine factors.
 Each factor is evaluated separately and is assigned a point value consistent with factor level definitions described in the standard.
 The total number of points for all nine factors is converted to a grade by use of the standard's grade conversion table.
 Under the FES, each factor level description describes the minimum characteristics needed to receive credit for the described level.
 Therefore, if a position fails to meet the criteria in a factor level description in any significant aspect, it must be credited at the next lower level.
-Conversely, the position may exceed those criteria in some aspects and still not be credited at a higher level.
+Conversely, the position may exceed those criteria in some aspects and still not be credited at the higher level.
+Our evaluation with respect to the nine FES factors follows.